floscher/gradle-josm-plugin/src/main/kotlin/packages.md

 [I18nConfig] and [JosmManifest] provide some specialized options for internationalization and the `MANIFEST.MF` file of your JOSM plugin.
 These are accessible via `project.josm.i18n` and `project.josm.manifest`.

+# Package org.openstreetmap.josm.gradle.plugin.task.github

+Classes needed for pushing releases to GitHub releases.

 # Package org.openstreetmap.josm.gradle.plugin.i18n

 The source set definition for the different translation formats (*.lang, *.po and *.mo).

 # Package org.openstreetmap.josm.gradle.plugin.i18n.io

-A reader for *.mo files and a writer for JOSM's *.lang files
+Readers and writers for *.mo files (binary format used by gettext) and *.lang files (custom binary format used by JOSM)

 # Package org.openstreetmap.josm.gradle.plugin.task

 Reusable Gradle tasks.

+# Package org.openstreetmap.josm.gradle.plugin.task.github

+Tasks used for publishing to GitHub releases